 The Steering Committee identified lists of more specific sub-objectives within each of the six primary objectives for this plan.
 Four Technical Sub-Committees (Water Resources, Living Resources and Habitat Restoration, Watershed Stewardship, Land Use and Habitat Protection) were formed to facilitate the process of developing actions.
 This allowed partners to meet in smaller groups and focus on developing actions within their individual areas of expertise.
 Each Sub-committee was tasked with addressing one or more of the objectives.
-A complete list of objectives, sub-objectives, and responsible subcommittees can be found in Appendix 1 (p.
-21).
+A complete list of objectives, sub-objectives, and responsible Sub-Committees can be found in Appendix 1 (p.
+30).

 A total of 92 draft actions were identified during this initial process.
 Steering Committee members were all given the opportunity to prioritize the draft actions based on their impression of the action's relative importance, time sensitivity, and feasibility.
 The prioritized draft actions were consolidated into the 50 prioritized actions outlined in this report to eliminate overlap and redundancy.
-The original 2013 prioritized actions can be found in Appendix 2.
-Near-term priorities from this larger list of actions were determined by the Partnership in 2014 and 2019.